PythWare/Gokonworks/README.md

 To disable mods, just delete the mods from the Mods folder.

 # Hub Examples

+The theme of Gokonworks is as explained above, inspired by my favorite anime but also the concept of Gokon.

+When unpacking volume.dat, the Mocktail glass will gradually fill as a visual indicator of the progress

 <img width="1120" height="910" alt="ngokon1" src="https://github.com/user-attachments/assets/b50ac01e-9008-4d90-979a-e5e2cb2af39c" />